GathunguAlex/Artticals/README.md

 #### Author

-- `Author#add_article(magazine, title, content)`
+- `Author#add_article(magazine, title)`
-  - Given a magazine (as Magazine instance), a title (as a string), and content (as a string), creates a new Article instance and associates it with that author and that magazine.
+  - Given a magazine (as Magazine instance) and a title (as a string), creates a new Article instance and associates it with that author and that magazine.
 - `Author#topic_areas`
   - Returns a **unique** array of strings with the categories of the magazines the author has contributed to